Shinjuku, Matsuki Bakery

 "Yeah," replied Henry.
 "And you can't stop us."

-"I can't let you go, not without this anyway," said Yamaki, pulling a device out of his pocket.
-Suddenly, he tossed it into the air towards the group.
+"I can't let you go, not without this anyway," said Yamaki, pulling a device out of his pocket and tossing it into the air towards the group.
 Takato dropped the flag (Kou immediately grabbed onto it before it could fall to the ground) and caught the device.
 He looked it over carefully before looking back to Yamaki.

 "What… is this?" asked the gogglehead.